mehulagg/gitlab/doc/development/migration_style_guide.md

-When using a single-transaction migration, a transaction will hold on a database connection for the duration of the migration, so you must make sure the actions in the migration do not take too much time: In general, queries executed in a migration need to fit comfortably within `15s` on GitLab.com.
+When using a single-transaction migration, a transaction will hold on a database connection for the duration of the migration, so you must make sure the actions in the migration do not take too much time: In general, queries executed in a migration should aim to be less than `1s` on GitLab.com.
+GitLab.com’s production database has a `15s` timeout.

 In case you need to insert, update, or delete a significant amount of data, you: